abilandz/PH8124/Lecture_9/Lecture_9.md

 $ find pathToDirectory(-ies) -mindepth 2 -maxdepth 2 -type f -name "*.pdf"
 ```

-Finally, and very importantly, we describe the flag ```-exec``` which is used to specify the 'Action' part in the previously mentioned generic syntax, i.e. the command input which **find** needs to execute on the spot on the outcome of search.
-The syntax for flag ```-exec``` is a bit peculiar, but there are essentially two important things to remember:
+Finally, and very importantly, we describe the flag ```-exec``` that is used to specify the 'Action' part in the previously mentioned generic syntax, i.e. the command input that **find** needs to execute on the spot on the outcome of the search.
+The syntax for the flag ```-exec``` is a bit peculiar, but there are essentially two important things to remember:

 * ```\;``` &mdash; the command input after the flag ```-exec``` is determined this way
 * ```{}``` &mdash; when used in combination with```-exec```, this is a placeholder for the found file or directory

-**Example 10:** Find all empty files in the specified directory(-ies), and for each of them prints its size.
+**Example 10:** Find all empty files in the specified directory(-ies), and for each of them, print its size.

 ```bash
 $ find pathToDirectory(-ies) -type f -exec stat -c %s {} \;
 ```
-From this example it is self-evident when and how we use the placeholder ```{}``` for the found file or directory in combination with ```-exec``` flag.
+From this example, it is self-evident when and how we use the placeholder ```{}``` for the found file or directory in combination with the ```-exec``` flag.

 **Example 11:** Find all empty files in the specified directory(-ies), and delete them immediately: